oleeskild/obsidian-digital-garden/README.md

 ## Updating the template

+The project uses the [eleventy](https://www.11ty.dev) templating engine.
+This uses `.eleventy.js` as the main entry-point.
+Please read the [eleventy docs](https://www.11ty.dev/docs/config/) if you need a quick-start on how this works.

 In the setting menu for the plugin there is, in addition to the previously mentioned settings, a setting with the name "Site Template" with a button saying "Manage site template".
 Clicking this should open up a popup-window with the setting "Update site to latest template" and a button saying "Create PR".
 Whenever digital garden template receives any updates, this button can be used to update your site.
 It will create a new branch in your repo with the changes and create a Pull Request to your main branch.
 The plugin will present you with this URL in the setting view.

 If you used the "Deploy to Vercel" button, a Vercel bot will build a preview version of your site which you can visit to see that the changes does not contain any breaking changes.
 The URL should be visible in the PR.